-In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
+In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 These amendments simplify accounting for income taxes, change the accounting for certain income tax transactions and make certain improvements to the codification.
-These amendments will be effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2020 with early adoption permitted.
-The Company has evaluated the new guidance and determined it will not have a material impact on the Company's consolidated financial statements.
+The Company has adopted this standard as of January 1, 2021 on a prospective basis.
+The adoption of the standard had no impact on the Company's consolidated balance sheets, consolidated statements of operations and comprehensive loss and consolidated statements of cash flows.

-6. Net income (loss) per common share:
+5. Net income (loss) per common share:

-Basic net income (loss) per common share is calculated using the two-class method required for participating securities which includes 1,016,000 Series 1 Preferred Shares as a separate class for the year ended December 31, 2020 (2019 - 1,016,000).
+Basic net income (loss) per common share is calculated using the two-class method required for participating securities which includes 1,016,000 Series 1 Preferred Shares as a separate class for the year ended December 31, 2021 (2020 - 1,016,000).
 The convertible preferred shares entitle the holders to participate in dividends and in earnings and losses of the Company on an equivalent basis as common shares.
 Accordingly, undistributed earnings (losses) are allocated to common shares and participating preferred shares based on the weighted-average shares of each class outstanding during the period.